2 dead, 2 wounded in shooting at Kentucky homeless shelter

 The shooting occurred around 7:40 p.m. when about 15 people were inside the facility, Henderson City Commissioner Robert Pruitt told The Courier & Press in Evansville, Indiana.

-Police identified the suspect as Kenneth B. Gibbs of Henderson and said he was found and taken into custody shortly before 10 p.m.

-Henderson Police Chief Sean McKinney told the newspaper Gibbs was identified as the shooter by witnesses at the shelter and was armed when he was found.

-Gibbs has been charged with two counts of murder and two counts of attempted murder, Henderson Police Lt.
+The suspect was identified as Kenneth B. Gibbs, 37.
+He has been charged with two counts of murder and two counts of attempted murder, Henderson Police Lt.
 Stuart O’Nan said Friday.

+Gibbs was located after the shooting thanks to a tip from the public and taken into custody without incident shortly before 10 p.m., Henderson Police Chief Sean McKinney said during a news conference Friday.
+Gibbs was identified as the shooter by witnesses at the shelter and was armed when he was found.

-He said the wounded men were in stable condition.
+The wounded men remained hospitalized Friday but were in stable condition, McKinney said.

 Gibbs was being held at the Henderson County jail.
 Online records don’t indicate whether he has an attorney.

 O’Nan said both Gibbs and the victims were residents of the shelter.
-He did not release a motive in the shooting.
+Police have not released a motive in the shooting and did not identify the wounded men.
+Steven Wathen, 67, and Chad Holmes, 44, were killed, police said.

 “Our thoughts and prayers are with Henderson this morning after a senseless act of violence,” Kentucky Gov. Andy Beshear tweeted Friday morning.
 “Britainy and I pray those injured recover quickly and we give thanks to our brave first responders.
 Henderson, we stand with you.”